microsoft/CsWinRT/src/Samples/BgTaskComponent/README.md

    </Extensions>
    ```

-- In **WPFApp.Package.wapproj**, the following `ItemGroup` is added in order to copy the hosting/component assemblies and the runtimeconfig file on deployment:
+- In **WPFApp.Package.wapproj**, the following properties are added in order to copy the hosting/component assemblies and the runtimeconfig file on deployment:

     ```xml
    <!-- Define TFM for refactoring paths below-->